peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  precision is unlimited (the context's Precision property is 0).

 ### Subtract
-    public EDecimal Subtract​(EDecimal otherValue) Subtracts an arbitrary-precision decimal number from this instance and returns the result.
+    public EFloat Subtract​(EFloat otherValue) Subtracts an arbitrary-precision binary float from this instance and returns the result.

 **Parameters:**